Came here from a search engine? Click on the banderole below to go to index.

-Use this search engine to find your way on this site (with Google ads at the top):
+Use this search engine to find your way on this site (powered by Google):

 Falcorustyco concept bike shown at Tokyo Motor Show 1985

 Suzuki's concept bike Falcorustyco was not missed by many of

 the visitors of the 1.2 million motorcycle enthusiasts that

 visited the Tokyo Motor Show in November 1985.
 The concept bike